Backstage Plugin Guide | PagerDuty

 Note

-If you’re using multiple PagerDuty accounts in your setup, you should add an account annotation to your Backstage entities.
-This way the plugin knows with which instance to communicate with.
-If you don't provide one, the account that you selected as default will be used.
+If you use multiple PagerDuty accounts in your setup, add an account annotation to your Backstage entities.
+This way the plugin identifies the correct instance to communicate with.
+If you do not provide one, the account selected as default is used.

 annotations: pagerduty.com/account: [PAGERDUTY-ACCOUNT]